x13a/Wasted/README.md

      height="30%">

-You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send a broadcast with authentication code.
+You can use [PanicKit](https://guardianproject.info/code/panickit/), tile, shortcut or send a message with authentication code.
 On trigger, using [Device Administration API](https://developer.android.com/guide/topics/admin/device-admin), it locks a device and optionally runs wipe.